danny-mark/meal-prep-app/README.md

 - Set goals for daily macros, as well as per-meal macros.
 - Create custom foods or select from the spoontacular API.
 - Add barcodes to saved foods to quickly find them in the future.
-- Set recurring meals to automatically add them to the diary every day.
+- Set recurring meals to automatically add them to the journal every day.